stefansinca/ResponsiveWebsite/README.md

 The project is **Completed** until the future updates.

 ## Inspiration
 This project is ispired from "Full-Stack Engineer" career path course from Codecademy.
 The project was made totally independed from the platform.

+## Time invested
+About 20 hours until now.